django-query-profiler/django-query-profiler-sample-app/README.md

 **Coffee Master** is a web app that helps cafe run the business.
 Customers can use the app to place their order while the baristas can receive the orders and prepare the drinks

 ## Prerequisites
-Make sure your machine/env has the below software (tips: use pip to install Django and rest framework)
+Make sure your env has the below software (tips: use pip3 to install Django and rest framework)
 ```
 python 3 (i.e. 3.6)
 Django 2.0 or above (preferred 2.1.1)